 Define the driver/s and date/s that will have constraints applied:

 - Select driver/date cells individually by clicking on them directly.
-They will turn blue when selected, click on the cell again to unselect it.
+They will turn gray when selected, click on the cell again to unselect it.

 - Select all of the dates for a driver by clicking on the checkbox next to the driver’s name.
 Click on the checkbox again to unselect it.